dydra/http-api-tests/README.md

 ## SPARQL graph store protocol

 The "SPARQL 1.1 Graph Store HTTP Protocol", is supported as per the W3C [recommendation](http://www.w3.org/TR/sparql11-http-rdf-update/), with the several additions and restrictions.
+Each DYDRA repository constitutes a Graph Store Protocol endpoint which is identified by the resource

+    <HTTP-HOST>/<ACCOUNT-NAME>/<REPOSITORY-NAME>/service

 The tests for this facility are present in the directories `sparql-graph-store-http-protocol` and